SidlerD/latexPM/README.md

 ### Create a new project
 1. Head to directory where your `.tex` file lives
 2. In command line, enter `lpm init`.
-This will create the necessary files for the package manager to work.
+This will create the necessary files for the package manager to work and must always be the __first command__ of lpm __called in a new project__.

 ### Create a new project based on a lock file
 1. Head to directory where your `requirements-lock.json` file is